DeathWiS2H/untitled-scripts/README.md

 - Search and filter across all tabs
 - Category-based organization
 - Player selector keywords (me, random, nearest, furthest)

-## 🚀 Installation

-1. Download the latest release from the [Releases](../../releases) page
-2. Use a Roblox script executor that supports the script
-3. Execute the script in your game testing environment
-4. The GUI will appear with the Tutorial tab open by default

 ## 📖 Quick Start